StackVista/stackstate-docs/use/views/k8s-custom-views.md

 ## Handling

+All the custom views can be found unde the **Views** entry in the main menu.

+If you frequently use a certain custom view, you can add it to the **starred views**.
+All the starred views are listed directly in the **Views** section of the main menu for quick access - you can recognize the starred views by the yellow star icon next to their name.
+To add or remove a custom view from the starred views, simply click the star icon next to its name.

 ### Create a view

 To create a new custom view, click the "Save view as..." blue button on the top navigation bar when you're on a kubernetes view or an explore view.
 To create a new view from a modified custom view, use the dropdown menu next to the button and select **Save View As**.